Ludwig Hilberseimer

-Life

-Hilberseimer studied architecture at the Karlsruhe Technical University from 1906 to 1910.
-He left before completing a degree.
-Afterward he worked in the architectural office Behrens and Neumark.
-Until 1914 he was coworker in the office of Heinz Lassen in Bremen.
-Later he led the planning office for Zeppelinhallenbau in Berlin Staaken.
-Beginning in 1919 he was member of the Arbeitsrat für Kunst and November Group, worked as independent architect and town planner and published numerous theoretical writings over art, architecture and town construction.
+Hilberseimer was born in Karlsruhe, Germany, on 14 September 1885.
+In 1906, he began his studies in architecture at the Karlsruhe Technical University.
+Following graduation in 1911, Hilberseimer moved to Berlin where he worked in the office of Heinz Lassen before starting his own practice in 1914.
+During World War I, he led the planning office for Zeppelinhallenbau (aircraft hangars) in Berlin Staaken.
+Beginning in 1919, he was member of the Arbeitsrat für Kunst and November Group, worked as independent architect and town planner, and published numerous theoretical writings on art, architecture, and city planning.

-In 1929 Hilberseimer was hired by Hannes Meyer to teach at the Bauhaus at Dessau, Germany.
-In July 1933 Hilberseimer and Wassily Kandinsky were the two members of the Bauhaus that the Gestapo identified as problematically left-wing.
-Like many members of the Bauhaus, he fled Germany for America.
-He arrived in 1938 to work for Mies van der Rohe in Chicago while heading the department of urban planning at IIT College of Architecture.
-Hilberseimer also became director of Chicago's city planning office.
+In 1929, Hilberseimer was invited to teach at the Bauhaus by then director Hannes Meyer.
+In July 1933, Hilberseimer and Wassily Kandinsky were the two members of the Bauhaus that the Gestapo identified as problematically left-wing.
+In 1938, Hilberseimer followed Mies van der Rohe to Chicago where he became director of city planning at the Armour Institute, later renamed the Illinois Institute of Technology.
+Hilberseimer taught at IIT for several decades before his death in 1967.

 Work

-Street hierarchy was first elaborated by Ludwig Hilberseimer in his book City Plan, 1927.
+Street hierarchy was first elaborated by Ludwig Hilberseimer in his book Großstadt Architektur [Architecture of the Metropolis], 1927.
 Hilberseimer emphasized safety for school-age children to walk to school while increasing the speed of the vehicular circulation system.

 Beginning in 1929 at the Bauhaus, Hilberseimer developed studies concerning town construction for the decentralization of large cities.
 Against the background of the economic and political fall of the Weimar Republic he developed a universal and global adaptable planning system (The new town center, 1944), which planned a gradual dissolution of major cities and a complete penetration of landscape and settlement.
 He proposed that in order to create a sustainable relationship between humans, industry, and nature, human habitation should be built in a way to secure all people against all disasters and crises.

-His most notable built project is Lafayette Park, Detroit, an urban renewal project designed in cooperation with architect Mies van der Rohe and landscape architect Alfred Caldwell.
+His most notable built project is Lafayette Park, Detroit, an urban renewal project designed in collaboration with architect Mies van der Rohe and landscape architect Alfred Caldwell.

-The Ludwig Karl Hilberseimer Papers collection, including drawings, photographs, and other printerial material, is held by the Ryerson & Burnham Libraries in the Art Institute of Chicago.
+The Ludwig Karl Hilberseimer Papers collection, including drawings, photographs, and other printed material, is held by the Ryerson & Burnham Libraries in the Art Institute of Chicago.